arduino/help-center-content/content/Education and Kits/Science Journal App/Get-started-with-the-Arduino-Science-Journal.md

 * Arduino Nano 33 BLE Sense
 * Arduino Nano RP2040 Connect

 > Note 1: The MKR WiFi 1010 included with the Science Kit comes pre-configured for use with Science Journal.
-It needs to be connected using the _Science carrier board_, which is only available in the [Arduino Science Kit Physics Lab](https://store.arduino.cc/products/arduino-science-kit-physics-lab).
+It needs to be connected using the _Science Carrier_, which is only available in the [Arduino Science Kit Physics Lab](https://store.arduino.cc/products/arduino-science-kit-physics-lab).
 >
 > Note 2: [Follow these instructions](https://support.arduino.cc/hc/en-us/articles/4408029337746-Upload-the-Science-Journal-firmware) if you are using an individually bought replacement, uploaded a different firmware, or are using the Nano 33 BLE Sense.